JaredTweed/jaredtweed/README.md

 Work Experience:
 Peak Hydromet Solutions
 * Node-RED
-* XML, CSV Data Parsing
+* JSON, XML, and CSV Data Parsing
 * Chose to use multithreading to reduce the time required for data curation.
+* MongoDB
 * Thingsboard
 -->